Wondering “what is a pallet jack”?

 Single Fork Pallet Jacks

-As the name suggests, instead of 2 forks, these pallet jacks have a single fork that can move loads less than 14 inches wide.
+As the name suggests, instead of 2 forks, these pallet jacks have a single fork that can move loads less than 14 inches wide, allowing them to handle much narrower loads than regular pallet jacks.

 For example, they’re often used to transport safes, ATMs, and vending machines.